The Best Replacement for Wheat Berries in Your Pantry

 Texture and Flavor

 Barley is slightly softer and more "gelatinous" than wheat berries.
-While wheat berries stay distinct and individual, barley releases a bit of starch into the cooking liquid.
-This makes it an incredible thickener for soups and stews.
-It has a mild, almost creamy nuttiness that plays well with root vegetables and savory broths.
+While wheat berries stay distinct, barley releases starch into the cooking liquid, making it an incredible thickener for soups and stews.
+It has a mild, creamy nuttiness that pairs well with root vegetables and savory broths.

 Buying Tips

 Look for Barley, Hulled, Organic for the fastest results (about 30–40 minutes).
 If you want to keep things as "whole" as possible, look for hulled barley.
-Hulled barley is a true whole grain with only the outermost inedible layer removed, but be prepared for a long simmer—often over an hour.
+Hulled barley is a true whole grain with only the outermost inedible layer removed, but it requires a simmer of often over an hour.

 The Ancient Choice: Spelt Berries